-The Farm at Eagles Ridge weddings offer a photographer scenarios that I’ve rarely seen in my 20 years of shooting weddings.
-Normally, a great venue has a few elements that make for some nice images, but The Farm at Eagles Ridge in Lancaster offer near perfect element for every aspect of the day.
-From the wedding prep location, to the ceremony area, and then onto the reception space, this location has it all for the visual artist, and the bride who is looking for something sensational.
+The Farm at Eagles Ridge weddings offers photographer scenarios that I’ve rarely seen in my 20 years of shooting weddings.
+Normally, a great venue has a few elements that make for some nice images, but The Farm at Eagles Ridge in Lancaster has a near-perfect element for every aspect of the day.
+From the wedding prep location to the ceremony area, and then onto the reception space, this location has it all for the visual artist and the bride looking for something sensational.

 Weddings at the Farm at Eagles Ridge provide a unique experience that cannot be found at other venues that “try” to be rustic and “farmlike.”
 Their authentic 1820 barn and corn crib provide a real sense of countryside elements to the day, and the spring-fed ponds, breathtaking views, and amazing sunsets add to the ambiance.
 A family purchased the farm in 1999, and they preserved the farmland so it couldn’t be developed.
 I’ve shot many barn weddings, but they did a particularly great job in styling this barn where the reception takes place.
 The lighting, which is essential, was flawless.
 Genuine tungsten filaments, as opposed to LED lighting, allowed the warmth to flow throughout the space.